plutinolabs/merlot/README.md

 An empty database called **merlot** has already been created for you

 #### Via a desktop client
-You can use an application such as Sequel Pro or MySQl Workbench (for MySQL), DBeaver (for PostreSQL) or MongoDB Compass (for MongoDB) to connect to your database.
+You can use an application such as Sequel Pro or MySQl Workbench (for MySQL), DBeaver (for PostreSQL) to connect to your database.

 Whatever you use, select SSH as the connect method with the following settings